juanaznarp94/draf/README.md

 sh ./destroy.sh
 ```

-After that you can inspect the training reslults in AWS CloudWatch.
+After that, you can inspect the training results in AWS CloudWatch.
 Optional
 ---
 ### SSH into Device EC2s